 Bettles Lodge is located 35 miles north of the Arctic Circle, in the foothills of the Brooks Range along the Koyukuk River.
 The Arctic is known as one of the last true pristine wilderness areas in the world.
 Our location is a fly-in only adventure, unless you prefer to travel when the Ice Road is open during the months of February & March.

 Bettles Lodge has specialized in custom trips to the Brooks Range for the past 30 years.
 Creating a unique experience, Bettles is far from the beaten path, a real Alaska Lodge with plenty of character and characters!
-Bettles Lodge and Air Service are proud to provide professional, safe and efficient aviation services in addition to our all-inclusive Summer and Winter Tours; Hotel, Restaurant, Gift Shop, Bar, and Aviation Fueling & Parking for those who travel in their own airplane.
+Bettles Lodge offers all-inclusive Summer and Winter Tours; Hotel, Restaurant, Gift Shop, Bar, and Aviation Fueling & Parking for those who travel in their own airplane.
 We specialize in accommodating your modern adventures.

 Bettles was named after Gordon C. Bettles, who founded Bettles in 1898 during the last great gold rush in Alaska.
 Gordon, who had been a newspaper writer like his friend Jack London the famous author, established a trading post at the junction of the John River and the Koyukuk River.
 Large steam-powered paddle boats brought miners and their supplies into the region.
 The paddle boats traveled up the Yukon and onto the Koyukuk River to arrive at Bettles.
 Supplies and miners were transferred to horse-drawn barges for the last 100 miles of travel to where the gold fields were located on the middle fork of the Koyukuk.
 As the gold rush came to an end and aircraft replaced the riverboat as the main mode of transportation, the community migrated to the airstrip built up-river, 6 miles from the original location.